adammarples/testbed/README.md

 # Data Testbed Project

-A demonstration project showing a modern data stack with DuckDB, DuckLake, dbt, and Dagster.
+A demonstration project for learning the interactions between DuckLake, dbt, and Dagster.
+Disclaimer: 90% vibe-coded.

 ## Requirements
 * uv